-CONGRATULATIONS on your decision to enroll in the AFJROTC program.
+CONGRATULATIONS on your decision to enroll in the AFJROTC program!

-The New Jersey 782nd Air Force Junior ROTC Group was established at Jackson Memorial High School on 1 July 1978 by an agreement between the Jackson Township School District and the United States Air Force.
-In 2007 the program was expanded to include the new Jackson Liberty High School.
+An agreement between the United States Air Force and the Jackson Township Bard of Education established the New Jersey 782nd Air Force Junior ROTC Group at Jackson Memorial High School on 1 July 1978.
+In 2007, the program expanded to include the new Jackson Liberty High School.

-The Senior Aerospace Science Instructor (SASI) is a retired US Air Force commissioned officer and the Aerospace Science Instructor (ASI) is a retired US Air Force Senior noncommissioned officer.
+The Senior Aerospace Science Instructor (SASI) is a retired US Air Force commissioned officer and the Aerospace Science Instructor (ASI) is a US Air Force Senior noncommissioned officer still serving in the reserve component.
 These instructors have extensive professional military education and training, and are New Jersey certified teachers.